Phantasus/bjarneforth/Journal.md

 # Journal

+## 19. April 2025

+So.. getting back to this after a couple of weeks distraction in my real life.
+Today I added a couple of tests for testing parsing names.

 ## 18. March 2025

 Well, before the compiler, interpreter was broken and now it certainly is even more.